Conrading/soBlack/nodejs/README.md

 ## explanation

-Backend is in folder [nodejs](https://grokonez.com/frontend/vue-js/vue-js-nodejs-express-restapis-sequelize-orm-mysql-crud-example)
+This folder [nodejs](https://grokonez.com/frontend/vue-js/vue-js-nodejs-express-restapis-sequelize-orm-mysql-crud-example) is main Backend

 1. DataBase is **MySQL**;
 2. DataBase name is **silex_test**, while the talbe name is **test**